AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/outer-wilds.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: outer-wilds"
-description: View all of my blog posts tagged with "outer-wilds"
+description: View all of my blog posts tagged with 'outer-wilds.'
 tag: outer-wilds
-customJS: ["blogImage"]
-noindex: true
 ---